Little confused? We understand.

 Depending upon the selected insurance (which may be viewed here), either a $100 (minimum), $750 or $2,000 (maximum) rental deposit will be placed on your credit card.
 This credit card will not be charged until you pick up the vehicle.

-This amount will be refunded upon the safe return of the vehicle; typically within 2 to 3 days.
-Return To Contents
+This amount will be refunded upon the safe return of the vehicle; typically within 2 to 5 business days.

 The method of payment available to the customer depends on the coverage options selected.